HubRise/website/content/apps/catalog-manager/en/options.md

 ## Create Option Lists

-Option lists can be added to the base product, if there are no variations, or to each variation when these are present.
+Option lists can be added to the base product, if there are no product variations, or to each product variation when these are present.

 Option lists need to be created before they can be related to product items.
 To create an option list, click **Option lists** on the left hand side menu panel, then select **New option list**.
 The following information is required: